Michigan State shooter’s note says he felt hated, rejected

 McRae, who lived in nearby Lansing, had no apparent connection to the East Lansing school.
 The rampage began about 8 p.m. on Feb.
 13 when shots were fired inside a classroom at Berkey Hall on the north end of campus.
 Police believe McRae then walked into the nearby student union building firing more shots.

+Students were ordered to shelter in place for four hours and — “run, hide, fight” — if necessary as the campus was placed on an hourslong lockdown.

-The campus was placed on an hourslong lockdown, which ended when McRae shot himself in an industrial area about 4 miles (6.4 kilometers) from campus.
+Police put a photo of McRae on social media at 11:18 p.m.
+A 911 call was received 17 minutes from someone who saw a person matching McRae’s description in Lansing.
+McRae shot himself in an industrial area about 4 miles (6.4 kilometers) from campus at 11:49 p.m. when approached by officers.

+Detectives also found two handguns and ammunition.
 The note was found in his pocket.

 “There’s a group of us, 20 of us and I’m the leader,” also was written on it.
 “I will be shooting up MSU and some of the other groups will be going to Colorado Springs to shoot up (redacted).
 Another team of … group will be going to New Jersey and they will shoot up (redacted) High school and (redacted) Middle school.
 They hurted me”